marcosalvalaggio/kiwigrad/README.md

 ## TODOS

-* Include the activation functions sigmoid and tanh in the Value object.
+* Include the activation functions tanh in the Value object.
 * Add a notebook example for training a neural network on a regression problem.